The short version

 Generative Engine Optimization (GEO) is the practice of making your brand visible in AI-generated answers.
 When someone asks ChatGPT "what's the best CRM for a 50-person company?" or Perplexity "how do I choose a project management tool?"
 GEO determines whether your brand appears in that answer, gets cited as a source, or gets recommended as a solution.

 Traditional SEO got your website onto page one of Google.
 GEO gets your brand into the answer AI gives.
+If you're wondering how GEO compares to traditional search optimization, our GEO vs SEO breakdown covers the structural differences in detail.

 Why GEO exists